 Access to the main house for the public

 There are free public open days of the main house Belmont each year.

 Access to the information room

 There is an information display about the history of Belmont and its past residents in the stables on the site.
 Access to the information room can be arranged via the Booking Office on 01628 825925.
 The stables are manned by volunteers.
-If you are interested in becoming a volunteer at the stables then please click here.
+If you are interested in becoming a volunteer at the stables then please visit our volunteering page

 Please note that access to the house is not possible at these times.